spinnytea/freecell/README.md

 - REVIEW `src/app/globals.css`
 - REVIEW `src/app/common.module.css`
-- REVIEW what are the names of the things (foundation? cascade? cell?)
+- IDEA if we put the selection handler within the game, then we can render that in `print`
 - TODO movement needs to be fun, animations are important, every time a card moves, it must not jump
 - TODO failed moves shake
 - TODO single click to move: one vs multiple - move to next option? - identify the _types_ of moves, not just _isAllowed_ - different moves have different priorities? (render debug info)